Overall, Vermont has the most criminal searches, and Minneapolis is the city with the most.

 Unfortunately, criminals have as much access to the internet as law-abiding citizens.
 What kinds of information are criminals searching for online?
 Let’s start by taking a look at searches regarding property crime.

-Among property crimes, the most popular search query was “how to open a locked door,” with an astonishing 18,915 searches per 100,000 residents recorded within the past 12 months.
+Among property crimes, the most popular search query was “how to open a locked door.”
 This finding raises significant concerns about home safety and highlights the critical importance of front door security.
-However, it’s likely that not all of these 18,915 search queries are coming from criminals; some of them may come from people who have accidentally locked themselves out of their home.
+However, it’s likely that not all of these search queries are coming from criminals; some of them may come from people who have accidentally locked themselves out of their home.
 A smart lock can help both protect your home from intruders and also remove the risk of getting locked out.

 Even as property crime rates continue to decline, the prevalence of these crimes is still alarming.
 Home security systems with 24/7 monitoring have kept property crime rates tumbling for decades, and now doorbell cameras and remote security devices make home security measures even more accessible.
 However, people still need to be proactive in securing their home’s safety.
 After all, crime rates don’t decrease because criminals stop trying; they decrease because criminals are thwarted in their efforts despite trying their hardest.

-Another popular search query was “how to hotwire a car,” with 13,341 searches per 100,000 residents.
-Similarly, “how to break into a car” and “how to steal a car” were both searched approximately 4,500 times per 100,000 residents.
+Another popular search query was “how to hotwire a car.”
+Similarly, “how to break into a car” and “how to steal a car” were also both in the top ten property crime searches per 100,000 residents.
 Each of these statistics supports data that vehicle property crimes are on the rise, underscoring the importance of implementing effective vehicle security measures.

-Regarding larceny-related searches, Delaware and New Hampshire took the lead among states.
-At the city level, Minneapolis and Milwaukee showed the highest search volume for larceny-related queries, suggesting a need to safeguard personal belongings within these urban centers more carefully.
+Regarding larceny-related searches, Delaware and Vermont took the lead among states.
+At the city level, Atlanta and Miami showed the highest search volume for larceny-related queries, suggesting a need to safeguard personal belongings within these urban centers more carefully.
 And finally, we observed vandalism searching hot spots in Vermont and the city of Sacramento.

 Crime how-tos